topnotch1998/Blockchain-Projects/README.md

 ### ⚙️ Smart Contracts on Arch Network

-I’ve developed and deployed multiple production-ready smart contracts on the **Arch Network**, including:
+I’ve developed and deployed multiple production-ready smart contracts and test cases use Rust on the **Arch Network**, including:

 - 🌀 Ordinal-Lending Marketplace
 - 🔁 Rune & Rune Swap